 Teen driving laws vary from state to state.
 Still, on an average road trip for regular people, the rule of thumb is typically around eight hours for one person driving per day, and no more than 500 miles.

 It is a good idea to take breaks every two hours for about fifteen minutes.
 You should also ensure your teen drivers are responsible when they are behind the wheel and doing the things necessary to ensure safety.

-There are a lot of crazy people on the roads, so you want to encourage your teenagers to be a defensive driver, make sure their brain is on point, and they focus on what they are doing.
+There are a lot of crazy people on the roads, so you want to encourage your teenagers to be defensive drivers, make sure their brain is on point, and they focus on what they are doing.